dddrrreee/cs240lx-23spr/labs/11-i2s-microphone/README.md

             1/(4096*1000) * 1000*1000*1000 = 244.140625(ns).

-    NOTE: Cross-checking and rederiving values is a good way to mechanically detect where you've misunderstood a datasheet or made some dumb mistake despite understanding it.
-(Embarassingly if I did this particular cross check a priori rather than a posteriori, I'd have saved about an hour of wrong-effort.)
+    NOTE: Cross-checking and re-deriving values is a good way to mechanically detect where you've misunderstood a datasheet or made some dumb mistake despite understanding it.
+(Embarrassingly if I did this particular cross check a priori rather than a posteriori, I'd have saved about an hour of wrong-effort.)